ucll-programming/course-material/docs/workflow/shell.md

 ## Inside Visual Studio Code

-You can open a terminal inside Visual Studio Code by opening the `Terminal` menu and selecting `New Terminal`.
+You can open a shell inside Visual Studio Code by opening the `Terminal` menu and selecting `New Terminal`.

 # Current Directory